Arun152k/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 Files and variables required for visualization were imported and declared in this section.
 Reading of the input data as well as the preprocessing( segregation, ordering,etc) for it were carried out here.

+## Data Visualization and Analysis:
+The entire visualization and analysis can be found in the file named 'Data_Visualization.ipynb'

 ### Visualization

+*Pictures speak a thousand words*

 <ol type="1">
   <li><h4>Average number of tweets tweeted per user in a day</h4></li>